 - Feel anxious or depressed

 - Suffer a heart attack

-Fatigue is not just another word for tiredness.
-Fatigue is a pervasive feeling of lethargy and lack of energy, although feeling sleepy can be one of the symptoms.
-Fatigue has physical and mental implications in the workplace and is officially recognized as a workplace health and safety issue.
+Fatigue is not just another word for feeling tired.
+It’s actually a pervasive – and often persistent – feeling of lethargy and lack of energy, although feeling sleepy can be one of the symptoms.
+Fatigue has physical and mental implications in the workplace and is officially recognised as a workplace health and safety issue.

 Signs of fatigue include: